Yainer Diaz Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 12th in the league.
+- The Red Sox pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.36).
+- The Red Sox's 4.38 team ERA ranks 18th across all MLB pitching staffs.

-- The Red Sox are sending Bello (9-7) out to make his 22nd start of the season as he looks for his 10th victory.
-He is 9-7 with a 3.70 ERA and 100 strikeouts through 119 1/3 innings pitched.

-- In his most recent appearance on Friday, the righty tossed six innings against the New York Yankees, allowing one earned run while surrendering six hits.
+- The lefty's most recent appearance came on Thursday against the Houston Astros, when he went five innings, surrendering four earned runs while giving up six hits.

-- In 21 games this season, the 24-year-old has amassed a 3.70 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .258 to his opponents.
+- The 34-year-old has amassed an ERA of 4.68, with 11.1 strikeouts per nine innings, in 14 games this season.
+Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.